 “as one of the first modern City Livery Halls to be built in London.”

 Our connections with the local area remain strong as the meat trade continues to thrive in Smithfield Market.
 Many Liverymen started their working life on the Market and still operate from their businesses from this historic site.

 The oldest church in London still standing, St Bartholomew the Great, is the Company's adopted church and every year is the setting for the Church Service prior to Common Hall.
 The Butchers' Hall and the Hospital of St. Bartholomew have stood side by side for years forging links that still exist today.

 Her Majesty Queen Elizabeth, The Queen Mother was admitted an Honorary Freeman of the Company in March 1976 maintaining a bond with the Monarchy that started with King James I in 1605 and took a constant interest in "Her Butchers", lunching with The Court from time to time.

 Following The Queen Mother's death in March 2002, HRH The Princess Royal was admitted as an Honorary Freeman of The Company in February 2003.
 As with The Queen Mother, The Princess Royal takes a keen interest in all the activities of The Company and was installed as Master of the Company on 9 September 2010.

-The Company's Commonwealth and international associations are maintained by our granting the Honorary Freedom of the Company to the High Commissioners for Australia and New Zealand.
+The Company's Commonwealth and international associations are maintained by our granting the Honorary Freedom of the Company to the High Commissioners for Australia and New Zealand and the Irish Ambassador.